liamaharon/speed-checkers-dapp/README.md

 ### Play around

-Visit `localhost:3000` and interact with the app using Metamask
+Visit `localhost:3000` and configure Metamask to read from `localhost:8545`